DiamondJM/DiamondKnife/README.md

 Chess engine features alpha beta pruning; a transposition table using MATLAB's containers.Map feature; iterative deepening; and late move reduction.

 Give it a try, and let me know how it performs!
+To use, just run chessMain.m.
 Bug discoveries are welcome.